chair-amrit/brain-tumor-mri-dl/docs/findings.md

 ## 8. Evidence Boundary

-These findings are limited to the evaluated dataset, experimental protocol, saved checkpoints, and test distribution.
-They do not establish clinical validity, safety for medical deployment, or generalization to external MRI datasets or populations.
+These findings are limited to the evaluated dataset, experimental protocol, one saved checkpoint per architecture, and test distribution.
+They do not establish clinical validity, safety for medical deployment, generalization to external MRI datasets or populations, or the cause of the shared-failure patterns.
 External-dataset evaluation remains a separate robustness experiment.